 So you want to renovate your rental.
-Updating your investment properties is a great way to build their value and find the quality tenants who are willing to pay top rental dollar.
+Updating your investment properties is a great way to build their value and find quality tenants who are willing to pay a top rental dollar.

-Ask friends and trusted family and neighbours for their good (and bad experiences).
+Ask friends and trusted family, and neighbours for their good (and bad experiences).
 Word of mouth is the way most contractors and build companies build their client roster.
-If you don’t know anyone personally you can ask, join an online forum.
-Neighbourhood facebook groups, Meet-Ups and the like are a great way to solicit recommendations and experiences from people in your immediate area.
+If you don’t know anyone personally, you can ask, or join an online forum.
+Neighbourhood Facebook groups, Meet-Ups, and the like are a great way to solicit recommendations and experiences from people in your immediate area.

 Be sure to get a detailed quote and ask for transparent billing.
 You want to agree on a budget and understand exactly where your money is being spent.
 If the scope of the project must change, line-by-line quoting will allow you to make informed decisions about how best to spend your money and still come in on budget.

 Most reputable contractors and renovation companies offer a two-year warranty, guaranteeing the quality of their workmanship.
 This is the industry standard and you should look for companies that make this guarantee in writing from the end of the project.

 Following these tips should help ensure you find a reputable contractor who will make the experience a good one.
 Choosing to renovate is always a big decision that comes with a hefty price tag, but it can be the best way to ensure you increase the value of your investment properties.
 Best of luck!